EC Academy > Beginner > What is Spread in Forex? Understanding the Bid Ask Price Spread

 What is Spread in Forex?
 Understanding the Bid Ask Price Spread

-If you’re new to trading, one of the first questions to answer is: "What is spread in forex?”.
-The forex spread is a built-in cost when trading currency pairs – it is the price of participation.
-However, it's not as simple as a flat fee.
-Spreads change according to the behaviour of the market, which means the amount you pay in spreads can change each time you place a trade.
-Markets fluctuate, trading activity varies throughout the day, news headlines can appear out of nowhere to shake things up and before you know it, spreads are eating away at your profits.
+For anyone new to trading, one of the first questions to answer is: 'What is spread in forex?'
+The forex spread is a built-in cost when trading currency pairs — it is the price of participation.
+However, it is not as simple as a flat fee.
+Spreads change according to the behaviour of the market, which means the amount paid in spreads can change each time a trade is placed.
+Markets fluctuate, trading activity varies throughout the day, news headlines can appear out of nowhere to shake things up and before long, spreads are eating away at profits.
 The good news is that this can be managed.
-No trader can escape spreads but minimising them as a trading cost can significantly improve your performance.
-This article will answer 'what is spread in forex?' by breaking down the bid ask price spread, the factors that affect it, how to manage it and how to use it to your advantage.
-Let’s dive in!
+No trader can escape spreads, but minimising them as a trading cost can significantly improve performance.
+This article will answer 'what is spread in forex?' by breaking down the bid ask price spread, the factors that affect it, how to manage it and how to use it to advantage.

 What is Spread in Forex?